Named a Best Reference Book from Library Journal …“a pleasure for instructional purposes.”

 - from 21 countries and 75 indigenous tribes

-- melding the culture of Spanish and Portuguese colonials who arrived in the 16th century with
+- blending the culture of Spanish and Portuguese colonials who arrived in the 16th century with

 - tales collected and told by Catholic missionaries and Sephardic Jews fleeing the Inquisition in Europe